Poquoson, Virginia: Government and law

 The Poquoson City Council is composed of seven members who are elected by the voters and serve four-year terms.
 Elections are held in even-numbered years on the first Tuesday in November.
 Any Poquoson resident who is at least 18 years of age, is a United States citizen and a resident of Virginia is eligible to be a candidate for election.
 In 2017, Poquoson residents elected a 19-year-old to the City Council.

 The city is divided into three precincts with each precinct having two council representatives.
 Voters cast their ballots for one candidate from each precinct.
 One representative is elected at large and serves as City Mayor.
 Persons elected to City Council take office on the first day of January following the election.

-The City Council is the policymaking body of the city.
+The City Council is the policy making body of the city.
 Its responsibilities include adoption of the City budget; approval of all tax levies; adoption of ordinances; approval of amendments, supplements or repeals to ordinances and the City Code; and appointment of the City Manager, City Clerk, City Attorney, and various local boards, commissions and committees.

 The city's school board is appointed by the City Council.

 Over 30 years after Poquoson became an independent city from York County, some constitutional services such as the courts, sheriff and jail continue to be shared with neighboring York County.

 Politics

 Historically, Poquoson voters have trended strongly towards conservative candidates at the national, state, and local levels and since the decline of the Byrd Organization, Republicans.
-Poquoson used to be part of Virginia's 1st congressional district but was redistricted into the 2nd district in 2016.
-As such, its representative in Congress switched from Rob Wittman to Scott Rigell, both Republicans.
-Rigell retired from the United States House of Representatives in 2016 and was succeeded by Republican Scott Taylor.
-Taylor was defeated in 2018 by Democrat Elaine Luria.
+Poquoson is part of Virginia's 1st congressional district, represented by Republican Rob Wittman.
+Poquoson is one of six counties or county equivalents that have voted Republican for president in every election since they came into existence.

-At the state level, Poquoson is represented by Tommy Norment, a Republican and current Minority Leader of the Virginia State Senate, as members of District 3 of the Virginia Senate and Gordon Helsel, a Republican and the city's former mayor, as part of the 91st District of the Virginia House of Delegates.
-The mayor and city council members are elected in nonpartisan elections; the current mayor,Gordon "Big G" Helsel., became mayor in 2016 after Gordon Helsel was elected to the House of Delegates.
+At the state level, Poquoson is represented by Tommy Norment, a Republican and current Minority Leader of the Virginia State Senate, as members of District 3 of the Virginia Senate and A.C.
+Cordoza, a Republican, as part of the 91st District of the Virginia House of Delegates.
+The mayor and city council members are elected in nonpartisan elections; the current mayor, Gordon "Big G" Helsel., became mayor in 2016 after Gordon Helsel was elected to the House of Delegates.